factor10/intent/docs/getting-started.md

 Intent is built using Scala 3 (called Dotty) and is an early adopter of both new and experimental features.
-So assume that you will need a recent version of dotty to use Inten.
+So assume that you will need a recent version of Dotty to use Intent.

-We'll try to state minimum requried dotty version in `README.md` (and it can be found in  `sbt.build`)
+We'll try to state minimum requried Dotty version in `README.md` (and it can be found in  `build.sbt`)

 ## Our first test

-Let's have a look at how tests
+Let's have a look at how tests should be written.

 ```scala
 import intent.{Stateless, TestSuite}